Checklist when applying for carer's leave

 - You must have worked for your employer for a continuous period of 12 months and

-- The Department of Social Protection (DSP) must decide that the person you are proposing to care for is in need of full-time care and attention – see 2 below.
+- The Department of Employment Affairs and Social Protection.
+(DEASP) must decide that the person you are proposing to care for is in need of full-time care and attention – see 2 below.

-2. Applying to DSP for a decision that the person needs full-time
+2. Applying to DEASP for a decision that the person needs full-time

 3. Working out the amount of carer’s leave